above-c-level/qa-project/README.txt

 is to give the TAs some estimate of how long they will need to wait to see the results.)

-    An average story takes about 5 second to output.
+    An average story takes about 5 seconds to output.

 (c) Please tell us which CADE machine(s) you tested your system on.

     Cade machine: LAB1-23

 (d) Any known problems or limitations of your system.

     On some of the questions our program can not find a good match in the sentence.
 This results in the whole sentence being returned as the answer.